punkish/punkish/docs/Geodata-with-SQLite/index.md

 gmap       :
 tags       :
     - code
-    - SQLite
+    - sqlite
     - nodejs
 stars      :
 ---

 SQLite offers the [**R\*Tree** module](https://www.sqlite.org/rtree.html) for working with range queries useful when dealing with geodata.
 An additional [**Geopoly** interface](https://www.sqlite.org/geopoly.html), built on top of **R\*Tree** further facilitates geospatial analysis.
-While the common usecase for R*Tree and Geopoly is with poly data, I needed to maintain and analyze point-data.
+While the common usecase for **R\*Tree** and **Geopoly** is with poly data, I needed to maintain and analyze point-data.
 Here is what I learned.

+***Note:*** *I am using `nodejs` for scripting all this, but the SQL can be used directly or within any programming language.
+All formulas are approximate (the meters-to-latitude conversion approximates the radius of a spherical earth, and the lng/lat checks in the SQL below are increasingly meaningless above 85-87 degrees of latitude; but the concept still remains the same, so change the values as appropriate).*

 ```js
 import Database from 'better-sqlite3';